Data and Sample Requests

 Accessing data and samples via the NIDDK Repository

-For non-renewable samples, you must be granted access through a peer-reviewed application process, either via PAR-11-306, PAR-13-228 or PAR-14-257.
-See the individual announcements and www.niddkrepository.org for more information.
+For non-renewable samples, you must be granted access through a peer-reviewed application process.
+See the individual announcements on the NIDDK Repository website for more information.

 Collaborating with the EDIC Study

-All collaborators should agree to the EDIC Publications and Presentations Policy and the Ancillary Studies Policies that are contained in Chapter 8 of the EDIC Protocol.
+All collaborators should agree to the EDIC Publications and Presentations Policy and the Ancillary Studies Policies that are contained in Chapter 6 of the EDIC Protocol and in the documents below.

 Prospective investigators should be aware that there is a finite quantity of specimens in both the EDIC Central Biochemistry Laboratory (CBL) and the NIDDK Repository, and some samples may have been depleted or may have very low volumes.
 Therefore, a sample of subjects with available specimens may be a biased representation of the DCCT/EDIC cohort.
 Availiability of adequate numbers of subjects with available specimens will be a criteria on which the Research Review Committee (RRC) will base their evaluations of a new proposal.